apache/mxnet/docs/api/python/rnn.md

                                       layout='TNC', \
                                       merge_outputs=True)
 ```
-`DropoutCell` performs dropout on the output of the sequence input.
+`DropoutCell` performs dropout on the input sequence.
 It can be used in a stacked
 multi-layer RNN setting, which we will cover next.

 ### Multi-layer cells